markbarnes/sermon-browser/sb-includes/readme.txt

 4. An optional **sidebar widget** displays sermons on all of your posts or pages.
 5. **Embed videos** and other flash files from sites such as [YouTube](http://www.youtube.com/) or [Vimeo](http://www.vimeo.com/).
 6. **Other file types** can also be uploaded, including PDF, Powerpoint, Word, text and RTF.
 Multiple files can be attached to single sermons.
-7. The **full Bible text** of the passage being preached on can be included on each sermon page (nine different versions, including ESV).
+7. The **full Bible text** of the passage being preached on can be included on each sermon page (eight different versions, including ESV).
 8. Files can be uploaded to your own site **through the browser or via FTP**.
 Alternatively you can use other free audio hosting sites.
 9. Powerful **templating function** allows complete customisation to complement the look of your site.
 10. Simple statistics show how often each sermon has been listened to.